santerra505/docs/docs/develop/dapp/smart-contracts/unit-test/create-unit-tests.md

 help understand how a `CustomQuerier` can be configured in order to bypass previous steps.
 In this test, there is no call to `Reset`.
-However, the `GetLastResetTime` query does not return `None`, because a mock is configured to always return the values from the method `query_mocks::custom_query_msg(...)`.
+However, the `GetLastResetTime` query does not return `None`, because mock data is configured to always return the values from the method `query_mocks::custom_query_msg(...)`.
 To create this test, do the following:

 1. Open `mod.rs`.
 2. Copy and paste the `reset_with_custom_mocked_env` code below into `mod.rs`:
-3.

 ```Rust

 #[test]